A merchant cash advance (MCA) is a popular form of financing, especially useful for businesses with limited access to traditional bank loans.

 The Cost Of A Merchant Cash Advance

-This is the total amount of funds the business receives from the lender.
+This is the total amount of funds the business receives

 To determine the total cost, lenders multiply the amount borrowed by a decimal number known as the factor rate.